kubernetes-retired/service-catalog/docs/design.md

 To understand the Service Catalog resource model, it is best to walk through a typical workflow:

-### Registering a Service Broker
+### Registering a Service ServiceBroker

-**TODO** Talk about namespaces - Brokers, ServiceClasses are not in a ns.
+**TODO** Talk about namespaces - ServiceBrokers, ServiceClasses are not in a ns.
-But Instances, Bindings, Secrets and ConfigMaps are.
+But ServiceInstances, ServiceServiceInstanceCredentials, Secrets and ConfigMaps are.
 However, instances can be in different NS's than the rest (which must all be in the same).

 Before a Service can be used by an Application it must first be registered with the Kubernetes platform.
-Since Services are managed by Service Brokers we must first register the Service Broker by creating an instance of a `Broker`:
+Since Services are managed by Service ServiceBrokers we must first register the Service ServiceBroker by creating an instance of a `ServiceBroker`:

     kubectl create -f broker.yaml

 where `broker.yaml` might look like:

     apiVersion: servicecatalog.k8s.io/v1alpha1
-    kind: Broker
+    kind: ServiceBroker
     metadata:
       name: BestDataBase
     spec: